scalameta/scalafmt/docs/configuration.md

 > NB: The rule currently does not support right-associative operators (i.e.,
 > those which end in `:`) which would have had to be rewritten as `b.op(a)`.

-The rule takes the `rewrite.neverInfix` parameter group which consists of `includeFilters` and `excludeFilters`, two lists of regular expressions, which determine which operators are eligible for this rewrite.
+The rule takes the following parameters:

+- `rewrite.neverInfix` parameter group which consists of `includeFilters` and `excludeFilters`, two lists of regular expressions, which determine which operators are eligible for this rewrite
+- (since 3.4.4) `rewrite.allowInfixPlaceholderArg` (default: `true`) will not rewrite infix expressions if the argument is a solo placeholder (`_` or `(_: Type)`)
+  - this parameter does not control any other cases with the infix argument containing a placeholder character; some of them will never be rewritten as adding parentheses will change their syntactic meaning, and others will be rewritten as usual

 ```scala mdoc:scalafmt
 rewrite.rules = [AvoidInfix]